kopia/kopia/site/content/docs/Advanced/Architecture/_index.md

 Objects without prefixes are stored in the `p` pack while objects with prefixes are stored in the `q` metadata pack by the CABS layer.

 To represent objects larger than the size of a single CABS block, Kopia links together multiple blocks via special indirect JSON content.
 Such blocks are distinguished from regular blocks the `I` virtual prefix.
 Indirection can be applied to any object type, including metadata such as directory listing.
-However, when applied to a data block, an `x` prefix is added to ensure than the indrect JSON is stored in a metadata pack instead of a data pack by the CABS layer.
+However, when applied to a data block, an `x` prefix is added to ensure than the indirect JSON is stored in a metadata pack instead of a data pack by the CABS layer.

 For example large file object might have an identifier such as `Ixac47f7ce280fdd81f04c670fec2353dc` and JSON content: